xackery/xackery.com/content/post/photography/my-photo-backup-setup.md

 date:  "2017-07-10T00:52:46-07:00"
 description:  "How to get started playing Karma, a modpack for Minecraft"
 images:  ["post/images/karma/karma-day-10.png"]
-menu:  ""
+menuTitle: "How I do backups"
 tags:  ["tech"]
 title:  "How I do backups"
-hidden:  "true"

 ---
-I had a conversation with <a href="https://www.youtube.com/photojoseph" target="_blank">PhotoJoseph (Youtuber)</a> during his live stream today, and felt inspired to write up a guide of how I do my backup solution.
+I had a conversation with [PhotoJoseph (Youtuber)](https://www.youtube.com/photojoseph) during his live stream today, and felt inspired to write up a guide of how I do my backup solution.
 While it may be technical to some, the overall design is made to be low cost, versatile, easy once setup and scalable with at least some technical knowledge.
 There is the saying "You pay for convienence", but that isn't always the case.
 <!--more-->

 ## The Scenario